Arcade Heroes Turns 18 – Let’s Look Back At Our Biggest Stories

 2015Q&A On Jurassic Park Arcade With Eugene Jarvis

-It’s always a pleasure to sit with Eugene and talk shop, but it’s no surprise that this post did so well.
+It’s always a pleasure to sit with Eugene and talk shop, and it’s no surprise that this post did so well.
 Jurassic Park Arcade remains one of the biggest video earners in the business, regularly jostling with Maximum Tune 5DX+ over at Arcade Galactic for the #1 spot – but of course in the wider industry, you can find a JPA at pretty much any arcade out there and it’s still doing great no matter which venue it’s at.

 2016Unknown NEO GEO MVS Fighting Game Discovered & Dumped

-Whilst the two 40 years posts reign supreme in the site’s most viewed, this got the most views in one single day.
+Whilst the two 40 years posts continue to reign supreme in the site’s most viewed, this got the most views in one single day.
 It’s a slight shame that the stories topping these out are more about arcade history than anything current we’ve reported on, but it’s to be expected really.
 It’s also too bad that we haven’t had as many lost prototype stories to share in recent years like we used to see.

 2017Dave & Busters Launches Injustice Arcade With Exclusive Cabinet; Sales Open For General Release

-At the time, 2017’s most viewed piece was the reveal of Raw Thrills’ Teenage Mutant Ninja Turtles, but this one on Injustice Arcade has oddly since leapfrogged it by a huge amount (making it #3 in our most viewed posts of all time).
+At the time, 2017’s most viewed piece was the reveal of Raw Thrills’ Teenage Mutant Ninja Turtles, but this one on fellow 2017 RT release Injustice Arcade has oddly since leapfrogged it by a huge amount (making it #3 in our most viewed posts of all time).
 That seems to represent how interest unfortunately dropped off in TMNT more than anything else – it’s to be expected with the recent home conversion, but even at the time its subsequent level of success didn’t quite live up to the initial hype.
 That might sadly be down to beat ’em ups getting not nearly as much enough love in arcades as they once did…

 2018Taito Testing Head-To-Head “Space Invaders Pinball Jam” In Japan